Algeria - No dust, no rust

 So yes the metro is great in Algiers, fast, cool, easy, cheap.
 And it brings me right in front of the places I want to see.
 Like the Shrine of Martyrs, which can be accessed with a cable car up to the hill where the shrine stands and which offers a magnificent view over the Mediterranean sea and all over Algiers.From up there is a great view over the whole of Algiers as well over the Botanical Garden right down the road.

-Again, I expected huge hassle and bargain sessions with taxi drivers here.
-But... on my suggestion of "4 Euro" and the Taxi drivers counter "8 Euro", my answer "5 Euro", the session was already finished and 20 minutes later I was in the airport.
-So easy and painless.It's not possible to exchange back money in Algeria.
-Exchanging Algerian Dinar to anything else is prohibited by law.
-No bank is doing it.
-But, there is the black market and they do it.
-However, it's better to get rid of Algerian Dinar in Algeria with a 25 percent loss instead of taking the Algerian Dinar out of the country (which is also prohibited) and then have no usage of the currency at all and have a 100 % loss.
-As I do not go back to Algeria in the foreseen future, I went for the first option and exchanged it for some Euro with a boutique owner in the airport for the black market price.
+Again, I expected huge hassle and bargaining with taxi drivers.
+But no problem here, "5 Euro," and 20 minutes later, I was at the airport.
+So easy and painless.It's not possible to exchange Algerian Dinar back to foreign currency.
+Exchanging Algerian Dinar is prohibited by law, and no bank does it.
+But there is the black market where they do it.
+However, it's better to get rid of Algerian Dinar in Algeria with a 25% loss instead of taking it out of the country (which is also prohibited) and having no usage for the currency at all, resulting in a 100% loss.
+As I don't plan to return to Algeria in the foreseeable future, I opted to exchange it for euros with a boutique owner at the airport at the black market rate.

 Post a Comment